I tried deploying an AI agent to AgentCore using AgentCore CLI

 • model/load.py — Creates a BedrockModel instance

 • memory/session.py — Session management using AgentCoreMemorySessionManager.
-Reads the Memory ID from the MEMORY_MYAGENTMEMORY_ID environment variable
+Reads Memory ID from environment variable MEMORY_MYAGENTMEMORY_ID

 • mcp_client/client.py — Connection settings for the Streamable HTTP MCP client